getodk/docs/docs/guide-end-of-form.rst

 Draft
 ~~~~~~~

-Draft forms can be edited at any time and can't be sent until they are finalized. ``Draft`` forms can have one of two error states which determines whether they can be finalized:
+Draft forms can be edited at any time and can't be sent until they are finalized. ``Draft`` forms can have errors or not.
+This determines whether they can be finalized:

-* ``errors``: the draft either has violated constraints or missing required questions.
+* :guilabel:`Errors`: the draft either has violated constraints or missing required questions.
 It can't be finalized until those errors are addressed.
-* ``no errors``: the draft can be finalized.
+* :guilabel:`No errors`: the draft can be finalized.
 If a form definition has no required questions and no constraints, its drafts are always marked as ``no errors``.

-These states are indicated in the :guilabel:`Drafts` list.
+Errors are indicated in the :guilabel:`Drafts` list.
 You can also :ref:`check for errors <validate_form>` at any time while filling a form.

 Finalized
 ~~~~~~~~~~~